 I’ve had a love/hate relationship with the Black Widow character since she came into the MCU in Iron Man 2, though I mostly think this has to do with the writing more than anything.
 I like her revel in Iron Man 2 that she’s not an assistant to Tony Stark, but an Agent of S.H.I.E.L.D. working for Nick Fury under deep cover and into Avengers, but I think the drop-off for me starts in Avengers: Age of Ultron when Joss Whedon started playing with a semi-love story with her and Bruce – it didn’t play well for me in a movie that really didn’t need a love story angle especially with these two characters.

 In Avengers: Endgame her pain was clear.
 In the scene with Cap at the beginning after the hologram conference call, she was broken.
 Cap was saying that maybe they don’t need to keep trying to find a way to undo the snap.
 She then explained had nothing, then she had “this” – the team – and then it was taken away from her.
 She was back to nothing and would do anything to get that back.
 Ultimately, she did just that, by choosing to give up her life so Clint could return to the future with the Soul Stone and help the team bring everyone back.
-A lot of people weren’t happy with the MCU killing off one of their strongest female characters, but the writers were really backed into a corner with how you have to obtain the Soul Stone, and I think they way they wrote it by it being 100% Natasha’s choice and action was great.
+A lot of people weren’t happy with the MCU killing off one of their strongest female characters, but the writers were really backed into a corner with how you have to obtain the Soul Stone, and I think the way they wrote it by it being 100% Natasha’s choice and action were great.

 Clint Barton / Hawkeye (Jeremy Renner)